 An instant cinematic hit, On the Waterfront won eight Oscars, including best picture, director, actor, supporting actress (Eva Marie Saint), and screenplay, and was filmed right on the docks of New York and New Jersey!
-Now you can see the film’s drama and crime played out on the big screen on April 29th 2018 at 5:15pm.

 -Captain Jonathan Boulware, South Street Seaport Museum.

 -Liz McEnaney,Columbia University Adjunct Assistant Professor, maritime enthusiast, and board member of the S.S.
 Columbia Project.

 -Mike Fitelson, Exectutive Director of the United Palace of Cultural Arts.

 -Eric K. Washington, Independent Historian and author of “Manhattanville: Old Heart of West Harlem”.
 Along with a project design team, Washington received the Municipal Art Society’s 2010 MASterWorks Award for his interpretive signage that is permanently installed at West Harlem Piers Park.